nextcloud/docker/README.md

 # Running this image with docker-compose
 The easiest way to get a fully featured and functional setup is using a `docker-compose` file.
 There are too many different possibilities to setup your system, so here are only some examples what you have to look for.

-At first make sure you have chosen the right base image (fpm or apache) and added the features you wanted (see at adding features).
-In almost every case you want to add a database container and https encryption to your setup.
-You also want to add docker volumes to get persistent data.
+At first make sure you have chosen the right base image (fpm or apache) and added the features you wanted (see below).
+In every case you want to add a database container and docker volumes to get easy access to your persistent data.
+When you want to have your server reachable from the internet adding HTTPS-encryption is mandatory!
+See below for more information.

 ## Base version - Apache
-This version will use the apache image and add a mariaDB container.
+This version will use the apache image and add a mariaDB container **without encryption**.
 The volumes are set to keep your data persistent.

 ```yaml
 version: '2'